vhi3u/peachVIS/README.md

 # peachVIS
-# Data Visualizations from Processes driving Exchange at Cape Hatteras Project starting in 2017.
+ Data Visualizations from Processes driving Exchange at Cape Hatteras Project (PEACH) starting in 2017.
+Visualizations done in MATLAB.